June 15, 2020

 a.
 Private Lessons: Fees for private lessons are waived for declared majors and minors for their primary instrument to the extent that such study applies to their graduation requirements.
 (You must be a declared major or minor by the date of billing.)
 Above and beyond the requirement for applied study, fees are also waived for senior music majors who have chosen to perform a recital or recital/lecture.
 The fee waiver beyond the requirement for applied study may be extended for other majors and minors by petition to the Department.
 Fee waivers are not available to first-year students.
 All music majors and minors who advance to Level II must be a sophomore or higher to receive the waiver.
 Second-instrument lessons are paid by the student, except for Piano Proficiency (see below).
 Declared music majors and minors will be responsible for all charges should they drop lessons at any time.
 Excessive absence (three or more) will result in the loss of the fee waiver.

 b.
 Piano Proficiency: For majors whose primary instrument is not piano, fees are waived for two semesters of thirteen 25-minute lessons (.13 credit).
 To meet the requirements for the major, a minimum grade of B+ is required.
 Additional semesters, if necessary, are at the expense of the student.
 (Students with piano background may audition for exemption from Piano Proficiency.
 See the Chair of the Department.)

-11. Make-Up Lessons: If a student has a legitimate reason for missing a lesson and/or appears on the Dean's List of Excused Absences, he/she is entitled to a make-up lesson.
+11. Make-Up Lessons: If a student has a legitimate reason for missing a lesson and/or appears on the Dean's List of Excused Absences, they are entitled to a make-up lesson.
 When possible, the student should notify the instructor 24 hours in advance of his/her lesson, using the instructor's preferred form of communication (check syllabus for instructor's preference).
 The methods used include telephoning the home of the instructor, telephoning the instructor's Kenyon voice mailbox, or e-mailing the instructor.
 If these procedures are not followed, missed lessons may or may not be rescheduled, at the discretion of the instructor.
 If an instructor misses a lesson, said lesson will be made up as soon as possible, and before the last day of classes.